AntaGuy/olmi_docker/README.md

    `docker-compose build`
    `docker-compose up`
-   =>  yarn encore dev-server --watch will be launched
+   =>  yarn encore dev-server will be launched

 4. Connect to web container